 TV show streaming platforms like Netflix usually have a limit on how many people can watch from an account at a certain time.
 If you share your account with friends or family, make sure they get the memo that you’re on a mission and will need to hog up the account for now.
 This will avoid those accidental log outs when you’re in the middle of an important episode.

 Rope in a yaar

 Solo TV show marathons can be fun, but also lonely.
-If you know of a yaar who’s been waiting to catch up on the same show, invite them to watch along while sipping on a glass of McDowell’s No.1.
+If you know of a yaar who’s been waiting to catch up on the same show, invite them to watch along.
 With someone else around, you’ll be twice dedicated to focus on the show and not get distracted by your Instagram feed.

 Follow these tips and you’ll be able to wrap up at least a few shows by the end of this year.
 And, in case you're looking what series to start with, here are some binge-worthy TV show.